Mountain saw-wing

 The mountain saw-wing (Psalidoprocne fuliginosa), also known as the mountain rough-winged swallow or the Cameroon Mountain rough-winged swallow is a species of bird in the family Hirundinidae.

-It is found on Bioko island and adjacent Mt.
-Cameroon.
+It is native to the Mount Cameroon and Bioko montane forests.
 While it has been reported elsewhere in Central Africa (namely, the Cameroon line of Cameroon and Nigeria), it has never been confirmed.